anuket-project/anuket-specifications/doc/ref_model/chapters/chapter07.rst

 and it provides assurance of the source and integrity of components.
 To achieve and benefit from this transparency, a shared model must be supported by industry.
-This is the goal of the work performed by the US Department of Commerce and the National Telecommunications and Information administration (NTIA) and published, in July 2021, in the report `“The Minimum Elements for a Software Bill of Materials (SBOM)” <https://www.ntia.doc.gov/files/ntia/publications/sbom_\
+This is the goal of the work performed by the US Department of Commerce and the National Telecommunications and Information administration (NTIA) and published, in July 2021, in the report `"The Minimum Elements for a Software Bill of Materials (SBOM)"
-minimum_elements_report.pdf>`_ in July 2021.
-The document gives guidance and specifies the minimum elements for the SBOM, as a starting point.
+<https://www.ntia.doc.gov/files/ntia/publications/sbom_minimum_elements_report.pdf>`_ in July 2021.
+The document gives
+guidance and specifies the minimum elements for the SBOM, as a starting point.

 A piece of software can be modeled as a hierarchical tree with components and subcomponents, each component should have its SBOM including,  as a baseline, the information described in the following table.